-Upon discovering the event, Avon Park moved quickly to investigate and respond to the incident, assess the security of Avon Park's systems, and notify potentially affected individuals.
-Avon Park is also working to implement additional safeguards and training to its employees and is providing access to credit monitoring services for twelve (12) months, through TransUnion, to individuals whose information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, Cardinal Contracting moved quickly to investigate and respond to the incident, assess the security of Cardinal Contracting systems, and notify potentially affected individuals.
+Cardinal Contracting is also working to implement additional safeguards and training to its employees.
+Cardinal Contracting is providing access to credit monitoring services for twelve (12) months through Epiq, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.

-Additionally, Avon Park is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, Cardinal Contracting is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+Cardinal Contracting is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.